TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 ### Preliminaries

-#### Repository Branch
+#### Git Repository

-We provide you with an initial setup in branch `assignment2`.
-If you want to keep working with your test cases from the previous assignment, you can merge your previous work into `assignment2`.
-More information is given in [Starting an assignment](http://tudelft-in4303.github.io/documentation/git.html#starting-an-assignment).
-You should submit pull requests against the `assignment2` branch.
+You continue with your work from the previous assignment.
+See the [Git documentation](/documentation/git.html#continue-from-previous-assignment) on how to create the `assignment2` branch from your previous work.

+We have made some changes in the template for this assignment, you need to merge the changes from `upstream/assignment2` in.
+See [Pulling in changes from upstream](/documentation/git.html#pulling-in-changes-from-upstream) on how to do this.
+Merging these changes provides you with an example program at `MiniJava-examples/program1.mjv`.

 #### Committing Derived Artifacts

 While you typically do not commit derived artifacts, we require some of these artifacts for grading.
-Thus, you should commit derived artifacts from the `/include/` directory of the `MiniJava` project.
+Thus, you should commit derived artifacts from the `include` directory of the `MiniJava` project.
-In the `.gitignore` file inside the `MiniJava` project, you should change the last line to not ignore the `/include/` folder.
-It should look like:

-	...
-	/include/minijava.jar
-	/include/minijava-java.jar
-	!/include/

-At each build, Spoofax tags the include folder as a derived one.
-Please check whether the derived artifacts from the `/include/` directory are there when pulling your changes and submitting your pull request.
+Please check whether the derived artifacts are there when pushing your changes and submitting your pull request.

+The Git plugin of Eclipse will ignore the derived artifacts by adding the include directory to the .gitignore file.
+You must disable this behavior in the Eclipse preferences.
+Go to Team -> Git -> Projects in the Eclipse preferences and disable "Automatically ignore derived resources by adding them to .gitignore".
+Check the .gitignore file to make sure that the Git plugin did not add any entries for the include directory.
+Entries that start with ! are un-ignores, they make sure that the derived artifacts we need will be committed.
+{: .notice .notice-warning}

 ### Agile Software Language Engineering